 Ihsan was a little nervous about doing this interview as he wasn’t sure how I would maybe take some of the answers!
 However he has been honest and we managed to get through the interview without any arguments…..

 What did your parents think about you dating a British non Muslim Girl?

 At the beginning they were surprised and unsure about the relationship.
-They know me well and understood that I was serious about Kerry.
+Islam permits marriage between Muslim men and women who are ‘people of the book’ (Jews and Christians), but it’s always percieved better to marry a Muslim woman.
+But I had never found the right Muslim woman for me.
+I could have used Arab Lounge or a similar dating site to try and find someone, but I let fate do its thing and I ended up meeting Kerry.
+My parents know me well and understood that I was serious about her.
 They just wanted me to be happy and respected my decision.
 Once they met Kerry they were very happy for the relationship.

 Yes of course, we had been together 4 years and understood it was a serious relationship and they just wanted me to be happy.
 They were a bit unhappy we didn’t have the traditional wedding after we decided to get married by ourselves in Bodrum.